cube-drone/build-a-the-web-presentation/0 - Structure.md

 On top of that, remember our shared-nothing process scaling model?
 This significantly complicates that, because our websocket connection represents a permanent connection to a server.
 The socket needs to stay connected to the same process each time it connects to your backend, and that process needs to be able to simultaneously manage connections to hundreds of different clients.

 This is really hard without services that can manage some concurrency - these guys.
 So, socket-heavy architectures tend towards more consolidation and more concurrency - larger servers, using threads and shared memory - which is why backends in node, Elixir and Rust are often popular for real-time systems.

+#### WebRTC
+Another way for Single Page Applications to communicate is with WebRTC - or Web Real-Time-Communication, a protocol that allows clients to communicate amongst themselves in a peer-2-peer fashion, useful for exchanging high speed audio and video data.

+We're not talking about p2p today.
+Like I said before, that's out of the scope of this presentation.

 #### Just Use FIOH
 At least, for now, the dominant way to do things is REST - or, FIOH, if you'd prefer.